Aliases for HNRNPU Gene

 GeneCards Summary for HNRNPU Gene

 HNRNPU (Heterogeneous Nuclear Ribonucleoprotein U) is a Protein Coding gene.
-Among its related pathways are mRNA Splicing - Major Pathway and Circadian rythm related genes.
-GO annotations related to this gene include poly(A) RNA binding and kinase activity.
+Diseases associated with HNRNPU include Epileptic Encephalopathy, Early Infantile, 54 and Visual Epilepsy.
+Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+Gene Ontology (GO) annotations related to this gene include kinase activity.
 An important paralog of this gene is HNRNPUL1.